rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 other_value = int(some_value)
 ```

-Try to convert between values from and to strings, integers and floats using `int`, `float` as in the example above.
+Write some code that converts strings to numbers and numbers to strings.
+Remember that numeric values are either integers or floats.
+Use `int`, `float` as in the example above.
 You will notice that only meaningful conversions work.
 E.g. this will not work: `number = int('four')`.
+To convert a number to a string you can use `str`

 Having completed the above exercises you should take note of the following four important points: